 - Warning: Seat belts should be worn by all occupants at all times, even if driving for a very short distance.
-Failure to do so increases the risk of injury or death if a collision occurs. - Warning: Secure small children in a suitable child safety seat (see Child Safety Seats on page 28).
+Failure to do so increases the risk of injury or death if a collision occurs. - Warning: Secure small children in a suitable child safety seat (see Child Safety Seats).
 Always follow the child safety seat manufacturer's instructions when installing. - Warning: Ensure that all seat belts are worn correctly.
 An improperly worn seat belt increases the risk of injury or death if a collision occurs. - Warning: Do not wear seat belts over hard, fragile or sharp items in clothing, such as pens, keys, eyeglasses, etc. The pressure from the seat belt on such items can cause injury. - Warning: Seat belts should not be worn with any part of the strap twisted. - Warning: Each seat belt assembly must be used by one occupant only.
-It is dangerous to put a seat belt around a child being carried on an occupant's lap.

-Warning: Seat belts that have been worn in a collision must be inspected or replaced by Tesla, even if damage to the assembly is not obvious.

-Warning: Avoid contaminating a seat belt's components with any chemicals, liquids, grit, dirt or cleaning products.
+It is dangerous to put a seat belt around a child being carried on an occupant's lap. - Warning: Seat belts that have been worn in a collision must be inspected or replaced by Tesla, even if damage to the assembly is not obvious. - Warning: Seat belts that show signs of wear (such as fraying), or have been cut or damaged in any way, must be replaced by Tesla. - Warning: Avoid contaminating a seat belt's components with any chemicals, liquids, grit, dirt or cleaning products.
 If a seat belt fails to retract or latch into the buckle, it must be replaced immediately.
 Contact Tesla.